-The Supreme Court under John Roberts: Recent Rulings, Politics, and Ethics.
-Where is the Court Heading Next?September 2024
+The Roberts Supreme Court: This Year’s Rulings and Political

+Considerations.
+Where is the Court Heading Next?

+September 2024

 Summary

 The Supreme Court this year issued a significant number of controversial rulings that made front page headlines, and heightened debate over whether the Justices have hidden political agendas.
-These included rulings about a presidential candidate facing criminal prosecution, as well as decisions in the politically charged areas of abortion, guns, social media content, and federal regulation of business.
-We will discuss what this year’s decisions, along with prior rulings of the Roberts Court, say about how politics and judicial ideology affect the Court’s decisions and its credibility.
+These included several rulings about a presidential candidate facing criminal prosecution, as well as decisions in the politically charged areas of abortion, guns, social media content, and federal regulation of business.
+We will discuss from a layman’s perspective what this year’s decisions, along with prior rulings of the Roberts Court, say about how politics and judicial ideology may affect the Court’s decisions and its credibility.
 We will also discuss how this Court differs from its predecessors, and where the Court may be heading in the near future.
 This is a sequel to our June 2023 course (Study Group 1140).

+The Roberts Supreme Court: This Year’s Rulings and Political

+Considerations.
+Where is the Court Heading Next?

 Syllabus

 Overview